menandmice/micetro_docs/guides/user-manual/rest_api.rst

    For more complex objects, it's recommended to provide the data in the body of the HTTP request rather than in the URL.

 .. tip::
    The API definition can be downloaded from the Web Services and then imported into a 3rd party API development tool such as Postman.
-To retrieve the API definition in JSON form, navigate to the url ``http(s)://micetro.yourdomain.tld/mmws/api/swagger.json``.
+To retrieve the API definition in JSON form, navigate to the URL ``http(s)://micetro.yourdomain.tld/mmws/api/swagger.json``.